AlirezaRoshanzamir/stackoverflow-76691557/README.md

-# A solution to Stackoverflow question #76691557.
+# A solution to Stack Overflow question #76691557.

+## Question

+How to properly create a python package and use it in another project?

+## Answer

 Create a virtual environment (whatever tool you preferred) and activate it.